 Why are online bank accounts gaining so much popularity?
 There are a few reasons.
 The first is that the future is now when it comes to doing business online.
 And that includes financial services such as banking.

 Think about it.
 When was the last time you set foot inside a bank?
 If your answer is “when I opened my bank account,” then it probably means it won’t be too difficult to make the switch to free account.
 In fact, most millennials prefer to bank online.

 However, apart from the convenience, banking with traditional “big banks” can cost you a lot of money in unnecessary fees.

 About two years ago, when I got serious about my finances and created a budget that fit my personality type, I reviewed my bank account statements for the previous 90 days.
 Apart from revealing one too many Target runs, I was shocked to realize just how much I paid in banking fees that I didn’t even know about.

 Here’s a breakdown of the fees I paid each month:-

 - Minimum Balance Fees: $15.
 Upon further digging, I realized that my “free” checking account came with strings attached.
-If my account dipped below $100 at any time during the month, I ended up paying fee.
+If my account dipped below $100 at any time during the month, I ended up paying a fee.